Your Halloween House Party Planning Checklist

 Themed snacks and drinks

-Try appetizers like chips and dip, ghost and pumpkin-shaped cookies or cupcakes topped with orange frosting that guests can decorate themselves.
+Try appetizers like chips and dip, ghost and pumpkin-shaped cookies or cupcakes topped with frosting that guests can decorate themselves.
 Look up creepy cocktail recipes online (the simpler the better) and buy ingredients.
 Make sure to have heatproof cups on hand if you’re serving anything hot.

 Pumpkins and decorative gourds